-The Company has incurred significant operating losses since its inception resulting in an accumulated deficit of \$92,116,586 at June 30, 2019.
-For the year ended June 30, 2019, the Company had a net loss of \$8,424,440.
+The Company has incurred significant operating losses since its inception resulting in an accumulated deficit of \$105,563,124 at June 30, 2020.
+For the year ended June 30, 2020, the Company had a net loss of \$13,446,538.
 Such losses are expected to continue for the foreseeable future and until such time, if ever, as the Company is able to attain sales levels sufficient to support its operations.
-Management is actively exploring additional required funding through debt or equity financing pursuant to its plan.
-There is no assurance that the Company will be successful in obtaining sufficient financing on terms acceptable to the Company to fund continuing operations.
-Management believes that as a result of the management plan, the Company's existing resources and access to the capital markets will permit the Company to fund planned operations and expenditures.
+The

+Company believes that it has several important milestones that it will be achieving in the ensuing year.
+Management believes that as it achieves these milestones, the Company's ability to raise additional funds in the public markets would be enhanced.

+Management believes that the Company's existing resources will be sufficient to fund the Company's planned operations and expenditures through October 2021.
 However, the Company cannot provide assurance that its plans will not change or that changed circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.
+The accompanying audited financial statements do not include any adjustments that may result from the outcome of such unidentified uncertainties.